gregory-ledenev/java-class-extension/README.md

 Dynamic operations can override methods defined in the objects class.
 For example, if you add a `toString` operation to the `AutoPart` class - it will override the `toString()` method defined in the `Object` class.

 Objects and extensions can be utilized uniformly as similar objects if they implement the same base interfaces.
-For example, if both `Item` and `Item_Shippable` extends (implements) the same `ItemInterface` interface having the `getName()` method - both items and their extensions can use that method with the same results.
+For example, if both `Item` and `Item_Shippable` implements(extends) the same `ItemInterface` interface having the `getName()` method - both items and their extensions can use that method with the same results.

 ```java
 interface ItemInterface {